mitsuba-renderer/enoki/docs/homogeneous.rst

     Constructs a homogeneous transformation, which rotates by ``angle`` radians around the axis ``v``.
 The function requires ``v`` to be normalized.

+.. cpp:function:: template <typename Matrix> auto transform_decompose(Matrix m)

+    Performs a polar decomposition of a non-perspective 4x4 homogeneous coordinate matrix and returns a tuple of

+    1. A positive definite 3x3 matrix containing an inhomogeneous scaling operation

+    2. A rotation quaternion

+    3. A 3D translation vector

+    This representation is helpful when animating keyframe animations.

+    The function also handles singular inputs ``m``, in which case the rotation component is set to the identity quaternion and the scaling part simply copies the input matrix.

+.. cpp:function:: template <typename Matrix3, typename Quaternion, typename Vector3> auto transform_compose(Matrix3 scale, Quaternion rotation, Vector3 translate)

+    This function composes a 4x4 homogeneous coordinate transformation from the given scale, rotation, and translation.
+It is the inverse of ``transform_decompose``.

 .. cpp:function:: template <typename Matrix, typename Point3, typename Vector3> Matrix look_at(Point3 origin, Point3, target, Vector3 up)

     Constructs an homogeneous transformation, which translates to